fin-hypergrid/core/README.md

 1. Update the underlying javascript object field.
 2. Call the 'changed()' function on the json behavior object.
+3. If you have sorts in place that you want reapplied, call 'dataModified()' instead of calling 'changed()'
 ```
     var myData = [
         {